akira-hamada/friendly-grep.vim/README.md

 Vimgrep Tips
 ---

-You might want to add the following shortcuts to jump around the grep result.
+You might want to add the following shortcuts to jump around the grep result into your .vimrc.

 ```vim:.vimrc
   nnoremap <LEFT> :cprevious<CR>